zwallen/SLURM_Shotgun_Metagenomic_Pipeline/README.md

-This github repository houses a wrapper program (**SLURM_Shotgun_Metagenomic_Pipeline.sh**) for processing metagenomic sequences (derived from Illumina paired-end whole genome shotgun sequencing) to taxonomic (relative abundances and normalized abundance counts) and functional (gene and pathway) profiles on a high performance computing cluster using a SLURM scheduling system.
-The overall pipeline includes performing an intitial quality assessment on raw sequences using FastQC [https://www.bioinformatics.babraham.ac.uk/projects/fastqc/], adapter removal and quality trimming/filtering using BBDuk [https://sourceforge.net/projects/bbmap/], removal of host contaminant reads using Bowtie2 as implemented in Kneaddata [https://huttenhower.sph.harvard.edu/kneaddata/], and lastly taxonomic and functional profiling using MetaPhlAn/HUMAnN workflow [https://huttenhower.sph.harvard.edu/humann/].
+This github repository houses a wrapper program (**SLURM_Shotgun_Metagenomic_Pipeline.sh**) for processing shotgun metagenomic sequences (derived from Illumina paired-end whole genome shotgun sequencing) to taxonomic (relative abundances and normalized abundance counts) and functional (gene and pathway) profiles on a high performance computing cluster using a SLURM scheduling system.
+The overall pipeline includes performing an intitial quality assessment on raw sequences using FastQC [https://www.bioinformatics.babraham.ac.uk/projects/fastqc/], merging of paired-end reads using BBMerge [https://sourceforge.net/projects/bbmap/], adapter removal and quality trimming/filtering using BBDuk [https://sourceforge.net/projects/bbmap/], removal of host contaminant reads using Bowtie2 as implemented in KneadData [https://huttenhower.sph.harvard.edu/kneaddata/], and lastly taxonomic and functional profiling using MetaPhlAn/HUMAnN workflow [https://huttenhower.sph.harvard.edu/humann/].
 A convenience script is also located in the repository that wraps GraPhlAn [https://huttenhower.sph.harvard.edu/graphlan/] for generating a cladogram of top most abundant clades detected by MetaPhlAn (**Create_Cladogram.sh**).

 The following gives an overview of the overall structure of the repository:

 ## Directory tree for repository
 ```
-Shotgun_Metagenomic_Pipeline
+SLURM_Shotgun_Metagenomic_Pipeline
+|
+|-- SLURM_Shotgun_Metagenomic_Pipeline -- Directory that contains separate shell scripts for each step of the pipeline.
+|                                         Instead of running the whole pipeline at once using the main wrapper script (SLURM_Shotgun_Metagenomic_Pipeline.sh),
+|                                         one can run it in chunks using these scripts.
+Useful for when the dataset is large, and will not finish running
+|                                         with using the main wrapper script, or if the main wrapper script failed or had to be stopped at a certain step.
 |
 |-- Reference_Files -- Directory that contains the shell script 0.get_reference_files.sh.
 |                      Running 0.get_reference_files.sh will download all the necessary and most up to date reference files and databases